 Here is the way I arrange my workout throughout the year.
-I think of the year as a way to challenge ALL of the fitness elements (speed, agility, endurance [run, swim, ruck], strength/power, muscle stamina, mobility and flexibility).
-Not all at once, but throughout the year.
-You will find you can still be above average with ALL of the elements of fitness, which is invaluable to Tactical Fitness professions.
+I think of the year as a way to challenge, at various times, all fitness elements (speed, agility, endurance, strength/power, muscle stamina, mobility and flexibility).
+You still can be above average with all elements of fitness, which is invaluable to tactical fitness professions.

 My Trilogy of Periodization